A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of Requirements 1a and 1b

-Assurance \A{1} can now be verified by another verification technique.
+Evidence \A{1} can now be verified by another V\&V technique.
 In this case we use simulation as it is less costly than experimentation.

 Visual inspection of preliminary simulations indicated that the object sometimes fell from the robot's hand upon grasping or during carrying (``grip failure''), a possibility not previously considered.
 A new assertion monitor was constructed to capture this event in isolation.
 Additionally, the monitor for \textbf{Req.
 1} was adapted to the form below to account for the possibility of grip failure.
 Compared with the initial implementation presented in Section~\ref{s:simulationBasedTesting}, an earlier precondition is used to trigger the monitor: ( \verb!robot_grasps_object! ).
-The original precondition ( \verb!sensors_OK! ) is now asserted as a postcondition, and is preceded by an additional postcondition ( \verb!object_contacts_robot_hand! ) is asserted repeatedly until sensing is complete.
+The original precondition ( \verb!sensors_OK! ) is now asserted as a postcondition and is preceded by an additional postcondition ( \verb!object_contacts_robot_hand! ) which is asserted repeatedly until sensing is complete.
 This ensures that a verdict of `False' will be returned if the robot drops the object prematurely, regardless of any subsequent behaviour.

 In a set of 100 simulations of the handover task, 80 attempts then were completed successfully.
-This result forms assurance \A{2}: \begin{quote} \A{2}: the success rate of handover is 80\%. \end{quote} Note that \A{1} and \A{2} disagree with each other.
-This highlights the benefits of the assurance-based approach to verification: we can use different verification techniques to confirm or deny assurances.
+This result forms evidence \A{2}: \begin{quote} \A{2}: the success rate of handover is 80\%. \end{quote} Note that \A{1} and \A{2} disagree with each other, and are therefore not corroborative.
 As explained in Section~\ref{s:workflows}, there are a number of potential causes of such a disagreement: inaccuracies in either the system models or the requirement models, or in the tools.
 The latter becomes more unlikely when established tools are used.

+In our case, the occurrence of grip failure was clearly the main source of discrepancy.
+A modelling inaccuracy was present in at least one of the two V\&V techniques used: the formal model implicitly assumed a grip failure rate of 0\%, whereas simulation indicated 20\%.
+Both the formal model and the simulator assets were modified to account for this, as is shown in the following subsections.